Good communication is always seen and taught as foundational to any happy love relationship, and for a good reason.

 Good communication tends to flow easier from a healthy source.
-Improved communication skills make sense when a couple first remembers how to like each other again.
+In that sense, improved communication skills make sense when a couple first remembers how to like each other again.
 When they work first on restoring their emotional connection.

 As couples, we must go beyond good communication.
-We must aim to renew our loving connection by renewing your bond and fondness for each other.
+We must aim to renew our loving connection by renewing our bond and fondness for each other.

-Yet, focus on actions as your powerful ally, for words often end up being unavailing and redundant in the absence of congruent behaviour.
+Yet, focus on actions as your powerful ally, for words often end up unavailing and redundant in the absence of congruent behaviour.
 If you want a healthy relationship, you must take responsibility for your actions.

 When good words frame good actions, both become more believable and restorative.

-“Good” is subjective, of course, but always easily measured by an increase or decrease of what one values and desires.
+“Good” is subjective, of course, but always easily measured by an increase or decrease in what one values and desires.

-Therein lies the answer of whether one must talk less and do more, or stop doing and start talking.
+And therein lies the answer of whether one must talk less and do more (or stop doing) and start talking.

-If you’ve missed it, you can watch my interview below.
+If you’ve missed it, you can watch our discussion below.